Convex-Dev/design/cad/002_values/README.md

 All CVM values MUST be **immutable**.

-This restriction is necessary from the perspective of maintaining integrity of the decentralised state.
+This restriction is necessary from the perspective of maintaining the integrity of the decentralised state.
 The property of immutability is also helpful from a performance perspective, since it means that CVM values can be safely cached and used in structural sharing of composite data structures.

 ### Structural Sharing

-All CVM values which are data structure MUST support structural sharing of sub components if they have greater than `O(1)` size.
+All CVM values which are data structures MUST support structural sharing of subcomponents if they have greater than `O(1)` size.

 This ensures that we can offer better than `O(n)` performance bounds for reads and updates of immutable structures (i.e. avoiding copy-on-write costs).
 Typically these costs should be either `O(1)` or `O(log n)` for most operations.